thatsmybis/thatsmybis/README.md

-# Aftershock, a World of Warcraft: Classic Guild
+# That's My BIS; a tool for managing loot council guilds in World of Warcraft Classic
 This project serves as a place to host resources and crap for the guild.
 Links to stuff.
 Links to polls.
 Calendars, etc. It aims to delegate all of the user management to the guild's Discord server.

 This project shouldn't become a place for active communication (ie. chatting); instead, the guild Discord should maintian that role.